simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_05-01_jamf_terraform_basics.md

 ---

-## Lesson 2 - API Roles & Clients
+## Exercise 2 - API Roles & Clients

-In this lesson, we are going to look at the basics of creating an API Role and Client.
+In this exercise, we are going to look at the basics of creating an API Role and Client.
 This is useful when working on automation and wanting to create scripts that use the Jamf Pro API endpoints.
-This lesson will cover the following topics:
+This Exercise will cover the following topics:

 - [API Roles](#api-roles)
 - [API Clients](#api-clients)